Custom software vs SaaS: when to build and when to buy

 Making the decision

-The bespoke vs off-the-shelf software debate is not really a technology decision.
+The custom software vs SaaS debate is not really a technology decision.
 It is a business strategy decision about where you want control and where you want convenience.
 Getting it right means your technology portfolio matches your competitive reality: commodity tools for commodity processes, purpose-built systems for the work that makes your business distinct.

-If you are running a business on a patchwork of SaaS tools, spreadsheet workarounds, and manual processes, a conversation about which systems deserve custom development (and which do not) is a productive starting point.
-We have had that conversation with hundreds of businesses over 20 years, and we are straightforward about when the answer is "keep your existing tools."
+Many businesses run on a patchwork of SaaS tools, spreadsheet workarounds, and manual processes.
+If that's you, a conversation about which systems deserve custom development (and which do not) is a productive starting point.
+We're straightforward about when the answer is "keep your existing tools."

 Not sure whether to build or buy?

 The first conversation is free and comes with no obligation.
-We will tell you honestly whether custom software is the right approach for your situation.
+We will walk through the custom software vs SaaS trade-offs for your specific situation and tell you honestly which approach fits.